rainlanguage/rain.contribute/principles/evidence.md

 Examples of evidence automation include:

-- Simple scripts that can be run on Github actions as needed
+- Simple scripts that can be run on GitHub actions as needed
 - Logging/monitoring inline in prod
 - Test suites for code
 - Back testing and models strategies from onchain data